Blair Sackett, Ph.D.

 Research focused on improving service delivery to refugee families and communities.

-She completed a Ph.D. in Sociology at the University of Pennsylvania and B.A. in Urban Studies and African and African American Studies at Washington University in St. Louis.
+She completed a Ph.D. in Sociology at the University of Pennsylvania and a B.A. in Urban Studies and African and African American Studies at Washington University in St. Louis.